The #1 Reason Most Guitarists Take A Long Time To Reach Their Guitar Playing Goals (Hint: It’s Not Talent)

 EMAIL TO GET ACCESS

-I have a lot of polarizing views about guitar.
+I have a lot of polarizing views about guitar playing.

-I mock the CAGED system a lot & think it’s really dumb.
+I mock the CAGED system a lot & think it’s a really dumb way to learn guitar.

-I also insist my guitar students learn directional picking & thumb muting.
+I also insist my guitar students learn guitar using directional picking & thumb muting.

 (Versus using alternate picking or muting string noise with their palm.)

-But I ruffle the most feathers when I say:
+But I ruffle the most feathers with the everyday guitar player when I say:

-“It’s best to study guitar with one proven teacher than to learn from “as many sources as possible”.
+“It’s best to improve your guitar playing with one proven teacher than to learn guitar from “as many sources as possible”.

-Because learning from lots of sources often = learning at random, with no INTEGRATED strategy.
+Because when you learn guitar from lots of sources often it's like learning at random, with no INTEGRATED strategy.

-And THAT is when progress often slows way down.
+And THAT is when progress often slows way down and you stop becoming a better guitar player.

 Feel free to disagree if you want.

-...watch the video below that explains my thoughts in detail:
+...watch the video below that explains my thoughts in detail about the best way to learn guitar improve your guitar playing skills faster:

 Emotion To Any Guitar Lick